 I detest mosquitoes.
 I hate that itchy sensation they leave and the fact that they can carry Zika or the West Nile Virus.
 I also prefer not to use toxic chemical repellents like DEET.
 Especially when a plant-based, natural mosquito repellent gets the job done.

-Planning and planting a natural mosquito repellent landscape can be fun, challenging, and a worthwhile part of homestead management.
+The good news is, planning and planting a natural mosquito repellent landscape can be fun, challenging, and a worthwhile part of homestead management.
 When you keep insect infestations to a minimum, both people and pets are healthier and happier.

 To help keep away mosquitoes and other bothersome, disease-carrying critters, edge patios, and walkways with plants that act as a natural mosquito repellent.
 Not only are these plants beautiful, they will add visual interest and scent the air with delightful fragrances.